TheAnalystGopi/SQl-worldlayoffs-datacleaning-project/README.md

-SQL PROJECT FOR data cleaning
+SQL PROJECT
+The EDA analysis of World layoffs Dataset with Data cleaning.